merenbach/gopel/README.md

 # Gopel

-_Gopel_ is one transliteration of the Yiddish word for "fork."
-This program presents a series of decision forks to the user, sorting an input JSON file into an output JSON file.
+_Gopel_ is a transliteration of the Yiddish word for "fork."
+This program presents a series of decision forks to the user to help prioritize a list of strings.

+This tool assumes that the items under evaluation hold transitive relative value.
+In practice this means that if you like pizza more than pasta, pasta more than pancakes, and pancakes more than pizza, the output may not reflect a satisfactory or consistent prioritization.

 ## Instructions